tdrayson/raycast-password-link/README.md

 - 🗑️ **Delete Secrets** - Remove secrets and secret requests when no longer needed
 - 🔧 **Custom Domains** - Support for whitelabel password.link domains
 - ⚡ **Fast & Secure** - Built with TypeScript and proper error handling
+- 🚀 **Quick Creation** - Create secrets directly from Raycast search with arguments

 ## Setup